 Despite knowing better, many people end up adopting bad password habits that put their personal data and that of the company they work for at risk of a breach.
 Some of these bad habits include:

-Neuron Computers is proud to be a preferred IT provider for many organizations and one thing we do when providing fully managed IT services is to do a complete review of a client’s cybersecurity policies.
+Neuron Computers is proud to be a preferred IT provider for many organizations and one thing we do when providing fully managed IT support services and security is to do a complete review of a client’s cybersecurity policies.
 We often help them implement 2FA to protect their sensitive and financial information.

 There is some confusion out there about 2FA, how it helps, and how to set it up in common apps or services.
 We’re here to clear up that confusion and show you just how easy it is to put in place and why it’s an important part of any solid data security strategy.